• All Recipes

 How to use Thai Peanut Sauce

-• Dipping sauce — Perfect for spring rolls, dumplings, crispy tofu, and satay skewers.
+• Dipping sauce — Perfect for spring rolls, dumplings, crispy baked tofu recipe, and satay skewers.

-• Drizzle over —rice bowls, buddha bowls, or roasted vegetables.
+• Drizzle over —glazed tofu bowls, buddha bowls, or roasted vegetables.

 • Noodles & stir-fries — Toss with rice noodles or drizzle over stir-fried vegetables.